bploetz/versionist/README.markdown

       create  spec/presenters/v2_0_0/foos_presenter_spec.rb

-Unfortunately this work around currently only works in Rails 3.0 and 3.1.
-Rails 3.2 doesn't seem to honor underscores in module names at all (see [https://github.com/rails/rails/issues/5849](https://github.com/rails/rails/issues/5849)).
+Unfortunately this work-around currently only works in Rails 3.0 and 3.1, and does not work in Rails 3.2.
+See [https://github.com/rails/rails/issues/5849](https://github.com/rails/rails/issues/5849)) and [https://github.com/rails/rails/pull/6105](https://github.com/rails/rails/pull/6105).

 Don't shoot the messenger. :-)